What is Biofeedback?

 Limited research has found that biofeedback can improve depressive symptoms.
 In particular, anxiety that often accommodates depression is helped with biofeedback therapy.
 Furthermore, biofeedback works by rebalancing the autonomic nervous system and teaches a self-regulatory skill helpful to depressed individuals.
 Biofeedback improves emotional responses to stress, which is often associated with depression.
 From a physiological standpoint, biofeedback improves heart rate variability and activates the vagus nerve, thereby helping to improve functioning and well-being.

 Dr. Mazzei conducts biofeedback and received Board Certification in biofeedback from the Biofeedback Certification International Alliance (BCIA), which demonstrates adherence to carefully developed standards as a healthcare provider.
 BCIA is the only institute recognized worldwide that grants certification to biofeedback practitioners.

-If you have any questions about biofeedback or would like to start therapy, please call or contact us today.
-Evolutions Behavioral Health is conveniently located at 1827 Walden Office Square, Suite 250, Schaumburg, IL.
+If you have any questions about biofeedback or would like to start biofeedback therapy, please call or contact us today.
+Dr. Mazzei’s office is located at 3120 N. Arizona Ave.
+Suite 103, Chandler, AZ.
 You can reach us at (480) 448-6755.